-- \ Exceptions may be made, e.g. for pre-existing family links, but these must be approved by the Executive Headteacher/Head of School, and should be declared upon entry of the pupil or staff member to the school). - \\ Any attempt to do so may be a safeguarding concern or disciplinary matter and should be notified to the DSL (if by a child) or to the Executive Headteacher/Head of School (if by a staff member).
+- Exceptions may be made, e.g. for pre-existing family links, but these must be approved by the Headteacher/Principal, and should be declared upon entry of the pupil or staff member to the school). - Any attempt to do so may be a safeguarding concern or disciplinary matter and should be notified to the DSL (if by a child) or to the Headteacher (if by a staff member).